anguyen8/vision-llms-are-blind/README.md

 *Large language models with vision capabilities (VLMs), e.g., GPT-4o and Gemini-1.5 Pro, are powering countless image-text processing applications and scoring high on existing vision-understanding benchmarks.
 Yet, we find that VLMs fail on 8 visual tasks that are absurdly easy for humans, such as identifying (a) whether two circles overlap; (b) whether two lines intersect; (c) which letter is being circled in a word; and (d) counting the number of circles in an Olympic-like logo.
 The shockingly poor performance of four state-of-the-art VLMs suggests their vision is, at best, like that of a person with myopia seeing fine details as blurry, and at worst, like an intelligent person who is blind making educated guesses.*

+## How to Reproduce Results

+1. Find images in `src/{task}` directory.
+For example: "https://github.com/anguyen8/vision-llms-are-blind/blob/main/src/TouchingCircle/images/touching-prompt/gpt-4o/incorrect/gpt_touch_pixels_1155_rotation_diagonal_1_diameter_0.14_distance_0.05.png"

+2. Locate corresponding prompts in `src/prompts.md`.
+For example: "Are the two circles touching each other?
+Answer with Yes/No."

+3. Test models using their default API settings or official playground, NOT using their web interface (e.g. use https://platform.openai.com/playground/chat for GPT-4o)

+5. Compare your results with our paper, noting that variations may occur due to temperature settings.

+**Important**: Using the web interface of the models will result in very different results from our paper.
+For example, using chatgpt.com versus the official API will cause the model to respond differently

 ## Tasks in the BlindTest benchmark

 1. [Task 1: Counting Line Intersection](./src/LineIntersection/)